moxbits/compiler-1401/README.md

 ## Description

-Mini JAVA Compiler is the compiler of a simple mini programming language similar to JAVA programming language.
-In this project we are going to implement a Lexer and a Parser for this Mini JAVA Compiler.
+Mini C Compiler is the compiler of a simple mini programming language similar to C programming language.
+In this project we are going to implement a Lexer and a Parser for this Mini C Compiler.

 Currently, only lexer and parser sections are implemented and it will generate four different output files for each input file: one for symbol table, one for all of identified tokens, another one for all of parsing steps and symbols stack status on each of those steps and a file containing parse tree data in a python tuple styled nested representation.